 The battle of the diets wages on.
 Every day, we’re inundated with information about another diet and its potential health and weight loss benefits.
 There are proponents of a low-carb diet as well as those who believe a plant-based diet is the key to health and longevity – but who’s right?

 One eating plan you hear a lot about is the Mediterranean diet.
 A number of studies have looked at a Mediterranean-style diet, a diet rich in fruits, vegetables, whole grains, fish, and healthy fats from olive oil and nuts.
-Research shows that a diet based on Mediterranean eating principles is linked with a lower risk of heart disease, type 2 diabetes, stroke and, also, with a reduced mortality.
+Research shows that a diet based on Mediterranean eating principles is linked with a lower risk of heart disease, type 2 diabetes, stroke and, also, with reduced mortality.

 However, there’s another diet that’s somewhat similar to the Mediterranean diet that’s garnering attention for its potential health benefits – the Nordic diet.